stabilaprotocol/stabilajava/CONTRIBUTING.md

 ### Pull requests

-If you'd like to contribute to trident, you should follow the steps below:
+If you'd like to contribute to java, you should follow the steps below:

-- **Fork** a repository from **tronprotocol/trident** allows you to freely experiment with changes without affecting the original project
+- **Fork** a repository from **stabilaprotocol/java** allows you to freely experiment with changes without affecting the original project
 - **Fix** some code and **Commit** your modified code.
 - **Send** a Pull Request（PR）for the maintainers to review and merge into the main codebase.
-  *notice*：When you create a new PR，please choose the **tronprotocol/trident** as the base repository and choose **your fork/trident** as the head repository.
+  *notice*：When you create a new PR，please choose the **stabilaprotocol/java** as the base repository and choose **your fork/java** as the head repository.
   And you must choose **develop** as the base repository branch, which means we will merge the PR into our **develop** branch when reviewed and approved.
   Additionally, if you are writing a new feature, please ensure you add appropriate test cases under ``/src/test``.

 After the PR is checked by our Sonar check procedure and Travis CI continuous-integration check procedure automatically, we maintainers will review the code changed and give some advice for modifying if necessary.
-Once approved, we will close the PR and merge it into the protocol/trident's develop branch.
+Once approved, we will close the PR and merge it into the protocol/java's develop branch.

 We are always happy to receive pull requests and do our best to review them as fast as possible.
 Not sure if that typo is worth a pull